• Skip to primary navigation

 Instructions

-• Add the Guajillo peppers and water to a small pot and bring to a boil.
+• Prepare the chiles.
+Add the Guajillo peppers and water to a small pot and bring to a boil.
 Then reduce the heat to low and simmer for five minutes.
 Turn off the heat, cover the pot and let it stand for 20 minutes.

-• Remove the stems and seeds from the hydrated peppers.
-(Leave some seeds is you prefer more heat.)
-Add both the peppers and water they hydrated in, to a blender.
+Remove the stems and seeds from the hydrated peppers.
+(Leave some seeds if you prefer more heat.)
+Add both the peppers and water they hydrated in to a blender.

-• Add the achiote paste, orange juice and garlic to the blender and blend until smooth.
+• Blend the marinade.
+Add the achiote paste, orange juice and garlic to the blender and blend until smooth.
 Set aside.

-• Preheat the oven to 375°F and once the chicken is done marinating, add it, and all of the marinade to a large enough baking dish to hold the everything snugly.
+• Bake and serve.
+Preheat the oven to 375°F and once the chicken is done marinating, add it, and all of the marinade to a large enough baking dish (approx. 9 x 13-inch) to hold the everything snugly.
 Sprinkle with salt and pepper.

 NOTES